01 Going Round in Circles

 ../../../../../_images/figure_14.png

-Fig. 17 .#
+Fig. 22 .#

-If time permits the relationship between the variables in this demonstration can be verified more exactly.
-Just below the tubing a paperclip is fixed to the rope used as a marker to make \(m_{1}\) go round in a circle with fixed \(R\).
+If time permits, the relationship between the variables in this demonstration can be verified more exactly.
+Just below the tubing, a paperclip is fixed to the rope used as a marker to make \(m_{1}\) go round in a circle with fixed \(R\).
 A stopwatch can be used to time the frequency.

-1. When \(m_{1}\) is doubled by adding another rubber stopper to it, a lower frequency is needed to balance the system.
+1. When \(m_1\) is doubled by adding another rubber stopper to it, a lower frequency is needed to balance the system.

 2. When \(m_{2}\) is increased, a higher frequency is needed to balance the system.

-3. When half the rope length is used (shifting the paperclip) a higher frequency is needed to balance the system.
+3. When half the rope length is used (shifting the paperclip), a higher frequency is needed to balance the system.

 Explanation#

 Analysis shows that movement at a constant speed ( \(v\) ) of a mass ( \(m_{1}\) ) in a circle with radius \(R\) can be described by \(a_{c}=\frac{v^{2}}{r} \omega^{2} R\).
-In our demonstration the tension ( \(T\) ) in the string provides the force needed for \(a_{c}: T=m_{1} a_{c}\), and \(m_{2} g=m_{1} a_{c} \Rightarrow a_{c}=\frac{m_{2}}{m_{1}} g\), (see Figure 18).
+In our demonstration the tension ( \(T\) ) in the string provides the force needed for \(a_{c}: T=m_{1} a_{c}\), and \(m_{2} g=m_{1} a_{c} \Rightarrow a_{c}=\frac{m_{2}}{m_{1}} g\), (see Figure 23).

 ../../../../../_images/figure_22.png

-Fig. 18 .#
+Fig. 23 .#

-• First, the demonstrator showed a balanced situation.
-Then he slowed down \(\omega\).
+• First, the demonstrator showed a balanced situation, after which he slowed down \(\omega\).
 The centripetal acceleration, describing such a slower movement, will be lower \(\left(a_{c}=\omega^{2} R\right)\).
 But \(T\) is a fixed value, so \(T\) will pull \(m_{1}\) inwardly.
 As \(a_{c}=\omega^{2} R\) shows, this proces is cumulative and \(m_{1}\) ends at the centre of the circle.

-• When \(m_{2}\) is pulled downwards, the string tension increases substantially and so \(a_{c}\) will.
-According to \(a_{c}=\omega^{2} R\) and seeing that \(R\) decreases, \(\omega\) increases much.
+• When \(m_2\) is pulled downward, the string tension increases substantially, and so does \(a_c\).
+According to \(a_c = \omega^2 R\), and given that \(R\) decreases, \(\omega\) increases significantly.

-1. Doubling \(m_{1}\) means that the provided \(a_{c}\) by the tension of the string will be halved \(\left(a_{c}=\frac{m_{2}}{m_{1}} g\right)\).
-To make \(m_{1}\) still go round in the same circle \(\omega\) has to be a factor \(\sqrt{2}\) lower \(\left(a_{c}=\omega^{2} R\right)\).
+1. Doubling \(m_1\) means that the centripetal acceleration \(a_c\) provided by the string tension will be halved \(\left(a_c = \frac{m_2}{m_1} g\right)\).
+To keep \(m_1\) moving in the same circle, \(\omega\) must decrease by a factor of \(\sqrt{2}\) according to \(\left(a_c = \omega^2 R\right)\).

-3. When \(R\) is halved.
-The tension in the string has remained the same, so the provided \(a_{c}\) has remained the same.
-To make \(m_{1}\) still go in a (smaller) circle, \(\omega\) has to increase a factor \(\sqrt{2}\left(a_{c}=\omega^{2} R\right)\).
+3. When \(R\) is halved but the tension in the string remains the same, the provided \(a_c\) also remains constant.
+To keep \(m_1\) moving in a (smaller) circle, \(\omega\) must increase by a factor of \(\sqrt{2}\) according to \(\left(a_c = \omega^2 R\right)\).

 Remarks#

 • Practice the demonstration before you show it.
-A practiced hand is needed to make \(m_{1}\) go round properly.
+A practiced hand is needed to make \(m_1\) go round properly.

 Sources#